rune-rs/rune/book/src/foreword.md

 obvious that all of my efforts are wasted.

 But you actually don't need a reason.
-It can simply be for The [Joy of Creating], and then it's just you spending your own time as a hobby.
+It can simply be for The [Joy of Creating], and then it's just you.
+Spending your own time.
 No harm done.

 But I want to talk about why I'm making Rune beyond just for fun.
 So I'm dedicating this foreword to it.
-Because I want others to benefit from this I'm obligated to describe why it might matter to them.
+I feel obligated to describe why this might matter to others.

-So here's why I started making a new programming language.
+So here's why I'm making a new programming language.

-## The other project

 I've spent a lot of effort working on [OxidizeBot], a Twitch bot that streamers can use to add commands and other interactive things in their chat.
 I built it